tomsteele/shellsquid/Godeps/_workspace/src/github.com/boltdb/bolt/README.md

 a transaction for each one or use locking to ensure only one goroutine accesses a transaction at a time.
 Creating transaction from the `DB` is thread safe.

+Read-only transactions and read-write transactions should not depend on one another and generally shouldn't be opened simultaneously in the same goroutine.
+This can cause a deadlock as the read-write transaction needs to periodically re-map the data file but it cannot do so while a read-only transaction is open.

 #### Read-write transactions